jlw387/OmniAdobeInterfaceTest/README.md

 Open this folder using Visual Studio Code.
 It will suggest you to install few extensions that will make python experience better.

-Look for "omni.custom.viewport.interface.test" extension in extension manager and enable it.
+Look for "omni.pcg.adobeinterface" extension in extension manager and enable it.
 Try applying changes to any python files, it will hot-reload and you can observe results immediately.

 Alternatively, you can launch your app from console with this folder added to search path and your extension enabled, e.g.: